tambrulee/portfolio_project/README.md

 <img src="assets/images/readme/github-deployment/github_files.png">
 <br><br>

-* To deploy the project I made my github depository public in the 'Pages' section in my GitHub project.
-I used this throughout the creative process to ensure the project was being deployed correctly.
+* To deploy the project I made my Github depository public under 'Settings' in my GitHub project.
+Right at the bottom of the page is the 'Danger Zone' I selected 'Change visibility' and set to 'Change to public'.

+* Then I selected 'Pages' and 'Deploy from a Branch' under Source.

+* Under 'Branch' I selected 'main', '/root' and then clicked 'Save'.

+* From this point on the website has been deployed and will automatically update as I push my commits.

 <br>
 <img src="assets/images/readme/github-deployment/github_pages.png">
 <br><br>